 Montreal Fireworks Festival is the world's largest annual fireworks festival.
-The city hosts a number of festivals annually.
+The city hosts several festivals annually.
 It has a tradition of producing both jazz and rock music.

-The city has also produced much talent in the fields of visual arts, theatre, music, and dance.
-Another distinctive characteristic of cultural life is the vibrancy of its downtown, particularly during summer, prompted by cultural and social events, including its more than 100 annual festivals, the largest being the Montreal International Jazz Festival which is the largest jazz festival in the world.
+The city has also produced much talent in visual arts, theatre, music, and dance.
+Another distinctive characteristic of cultural life is the vibrancy of its downtown, particularly during summer, prompted by cultural and social events, including its more than 100 annual festivals, the largest being the Montreal International Jazz Festival, the largest jazz festival in the world.

 Other popular events include the Just for Laughs (the largest comedy festival in the world), Montreal World Film Festival, Les FrancoFolies de Montréal, Nuits d'Afrique, Pop Montreal, Divers/Cité, Fierté Montréal and the Montreal Fireworks Festival, and many smaller festivals.